 What to do when your oak cabinet is delivered

-You’ve ordered your new oak cabinet and it’s finally arrived!
-From the get-go, you want to be very careful when removing it from the packaging.
-This will typically be a cardboard box, so don’t use a sharp knife to cut through the packaging as this will risk marking or damaging the cabinet.
-Remove any foam (usually polyfoam), standing the cabinet as steady as possible on its legs.
+From the get-go, you must be very careful when removing it from the packaging.
+This will typically be a cardboard box, so don’t use a sharp knife to cut through the packaging.
+This will risk marking or damaging the cabinet.
+Remove any foam (usually polyfoam), then stand the cabinet as steady as possible on its legs.

 Once all the unpacking is complete, wipe down the wood with a damp cloth.
 This will remove any dust or residue that’s clung to the cabinet during transportation or storage.
-After that, you can begin the installation process.

 Installing the oak cabinet